-Lancaster’s four-year French Studies and Politics degree gives you the opportunity to study in our Department of European Languages and Cultures and our Department of Politics, Philosophy and Religion (PPR).
-This degree also includes a year studying or working in a French-speaking country.
+Lancaster’s joint French Studies and Politics degree is taught by the Department of Languages and Cultures in conjunction with the Department of Politics, Philosophy and Religion.
+This degree includes an international placement in year 3.

 Your French Studies programme gives you the opportunity to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In Politics, you will explore the themes, concepts and events that have shaped the contemporary world.

 Your first year gives you the opportunity to explore the French language and its cultural context as well as the core module ‘Politics and International Relations in the Contemporary World’, which introduces you to key themes such as the theory and practice of liberal democracy, globalisation and threats to international security.
 In addition, you will study a minor subject of your choice.

 Building on your language skills in Year 2, you will study the culture, politics and history of the French-speaking world in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with modules such as ‘Modern Political Thought’, or ‘Comparative Politics of the Asia Pacific and the Middle East’.

 Spending your third year abroad in a French-speaking country gives you the opportunity to improve your language proficiency, while deepening your intercultural sensitivity.
 You can study at a partner institution or conduct a work placement.